Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 All shares being withdrawn (whether via the `EigenPodManager` or `StrategyManager`) are removed while the withdrawals are in the queue.

-Withdrawals can be completed by the `withdrawer` after `withdrawalDelayBlocks`, and does not require the `withdrawer` to "fully exit" from the system -- they may choose to receive their shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).
+Withdrawals can be completed by the `withdrawer` after max(`minWithdrawalDelayBlocks`, `strategyWithdrawalDelayBlocks[strategy]`) such that `strategy` represents the queued strategies to be withdrawn, and does not require the `withdrawer` to "fully exit" from the system -- they may choose to receive their shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).

+Note that for any `strategy` s.t `StrategyManager.creditTransfersDisabled(strategy) == true` the `withdrawer` must be the same address as the `staker` as this setting disallows users to deposit or withdraw on behalf of other users. (see [`creditTransfersDisabled`](./StrategyManager.md) for details).

 *Effects*:
 * For each withdrawal: